Azumaya Objects in Triangulated Bicategories: Motivation

 \subsection{Brauer groups of discrete rings}

 In this section we review the classical theory of Brauer groups for commutative (discrete) rings.
 Let $k$ be a commutative ring and let $\sB = \sM_k$ be the bicategory of $k$-algebras and their bimodules.
-A 0-cell $A$ of this bicategory is a $k$-algebra, and $A^e$ is the enveloping $k$-algebra.
+A 0-cell $A$ of this bicategory is a $k$-algebra, and $A^e$ is the enveloping $k$-algebra $A \otimes_k A^{\op}$.
 Note that throughout this section we regard $A$ as a right module over $A^e$ and a left module over $k$.
-We recall the classical characterization/definition of Azumaya algebras after introducing basic terminology and a well-known lemma:
+We recall the classical characterization/definition of Azumaya algebras after recalling basic terminology and a well-known lemma.
+These are special cases of the more general terms introduced in \fref{defn:general-central-endomorphic,defn:general-fproj-fsep}.

 \begin{samepage} \begin{defns} \ \begin{itemize} \item $A$ is called \emph{separable} over $k$ if $A$ is projective as a module over $A^e$.
 Since $A$ is always finitely generated over $A^e$, this is equivalent to the condition that $A$ be a dualizable module over $A^e$.
 By the dual basis lemma, this is equivalent to the condition that the coevaluation